pubkey/rxdb/.github/ISSUE_TEMPLATE.md

 <!--
   # NOTICE: Issues are not a way to contact the maintainer, they are community driven.
+Do never @ the maintainer!

   If you need help from the maintainer, read this: